bytecodealliance/wasm-micro-runtime/doc/build_wamr.md

 pacman -S mingw-w64-x86_64-cmake
 ```

-Then follow the build instructions for Windows above, and adding the following
+Then follow the build instructions for Windows above, and add the following
 arguments for cmake:

 ```Bash